Transega/Ecaas-Documentation/_build/html/_sources/modules/data_collection.rst.txt

 Planning Drone Imagery acquisition
 **********************************

-Drone imagery acquisition was greatly influenced by areas that a crops are grown, Type of farming practises whether, inter and/or monocropping, the distribution of farmers geographically.
+Drone imagery acquisition was greatly influenced by areas that crops are grown, Type of farming practises; (inter and/or monocropping), the distribution of farmers geographically.
-Atmospheric conditions and permisions to fly were also part of the items that were consdered during planning and execution phase.
+Atmospheric conditions and permissions to fly were also part of the items that were consdered during planning and execution phase.

 **********************
 Actual Data Collection